SebastianBocquet/MiraTitanHMFemulator/docs/tutorial.rst

 That’s it!
 ==========

-You now know how to use the *Mira-Titan Universe* HMF emulator.
+You now know how to use the *Mira-Titan* HMF emulator.
 Please don’t hesitate to share your feedback!